marchfra/caged-trainer/README.md

 You can obtain the compressed source code from the [Releases page](https://github.com/marchfra/caged-trainer/releases).

-You will need a Python installation in order to run the application.
+You will need a Python installation in order to run the application from the source code.
+If you don't have Python installed, you can download it from [python.org](https://python.org).

 ## Usage